Annual Reports to

 2014.
 Two years ago USDA began to privatize

-our dairy genetic evaluation service and also combined the animal science
+our dairy genetic evaluation service and also combined

-lab merger and privatization to retire, and tried
+on our lab merger and privatization to retire, and tried

 to replace him with a director from TX who left after 1 week on the